-Each student will complete a research paper on an Economic Topic.
-You can either choose from a list of Economic Topics or choose your own.
-The paper can either be a theoretical exploration or a statistical presentation of the topic.
-The Final Paper is due on the day the Final Exam is scheduled for this course, Wesdnesday, December 11th by 2:30pm.
+Each student will complete a research paper on an Economic Topic related to Public Economics.
+The paper can either be a theoretical exploration or an empirical analysis of the topic.
+The Final Paper is due on the day the Final Exam is scheduled for this course, Wesdnesday, May 13th by 10:00pm.
 All Final papers should be at least 5000 words, approximately 15-20 pages (not longer than 25 pages including tables/charts etc) double-spaced, Times New Roman Font size 12 with 1-inch margins.
 The paper should be submitted on Canvas and on Turnitin by the due date and time.
 The grading rubric for the Final Paper will be distributed in class.

-Final Paper Proposal/Literature Review: (Bonus Points)
+Final Paper Proposal/Literature Review:

-To help prepare for your Final paper, you can submit a Paper Proposal, which includes your research question, hypothesis, data sources, and an initial literature review (at least 10 citations in a research appropriate format).
-This is due on October 23rd 2019.
-You can add to this literature review as you progress through writing your Final Paper.
+To help prepare for your Final paper, you need to submit a Paper Proposal, which includes your research question, hypothesis, data sources, and an initial literature review (at least 10 citations in a research appropriate format).
+This is due on March 4th 2020.
+You also need to submit an annotated bibliography with at least three peer-reviewed articles that you will use in your Final paper.
+This is due on March 25th 2020.
+You can add to this literature review as you continue writing your Final Paper.

 Please plan for these due dates early.
 I do not accept any late work.
-The grades are based on completion, and if you do not turn these in on time you will earn a zero for this component of the course.